The Vietnamese culture – language, customs and etiquette

 Helpfulness is very important here

-Whether Vietnamese, Chinese, English or French – the locals of Vietnam are extremely solidary and will always do everything to answer the questions of their counterpart.
+Whether Vietnamese, Chinese, English or French – the locals of Vietnam are extremely solitary and will always do everything to answer the questions of their counterpart.
 If you have a question during your vacation, do not hesitate to ask a Vietnamese.
 The good thing is: Compared to many other countries, the helpful people are not pushy towards tourists.

 Practical tip: Friendliness is an important part of the Vietnamese culture.
 If you have a smile on your lips, we will be happy to help you!